Over-the-Counter Sleep Aids

 Despite their popularity, studies show these products do little to treat insomnia.3

 Sleep aids with antihistamines like diphenhydramine or doxylamine succinate work by blocking certain chemicals in the brain to help you fall asleep.
 Most contain an antihistamine and can cause grogginess the next day.
 Some contain pain relievers, which can be helpful for people who cannot sleep because of pain.

 The melatonin that your body creates is a hormone.
 The kind you buy in a store is made in a factory.
-The amount of melatonin in supplements is higher than what your body produces naturally.
-It may help people who have low levels of melatonin, such as the elderly.
-Short-term use may be helpful for some people.3
+The amount of melatonin in supplements is higher than what your body produces naturally.3

 What are the side effects of OTC sleep aids?

 Many over-the-counter sleep aids contain the chemical diphenhydramine or doxylamine succinate.
 Both are sedative antihistamines, which means these drugs are used to fight allergies.
 When taken at night, these drugs can make you sleepy enough to fall asleep.
 Other side effects include a hungover feeling, daytime drowsiness, difficulty concentrating, dry mouth, constipation, and blurred vision.2,3

 There is another disadvantage to taking antihistamines as a sleep aid.
 You can quickly build up a tolerance to them.
 This means the longer you take it, the less likely it will make you sleepy.2

 Melatonin can be helpful for jet lag or trouble falling asleep with short-term use.
 Side effects include headaches and daytime sleepiness.
 Valerian is not recommended for people with liver issues.2,3